jtpcode/Zoo/README.md

 - ...

 NOTE:
-You have to create the first user manually into the database, password needs to be hashed with werkzeug.security.
-Database allows admin users, but for now new users are basic users by default and no admin features have been implemented.
-If this was a real application only admins could add new users.
+You can use the provided seed.sql to create initial admin user and some data into certain tables.
+Only admin can add new staff members.
+New application users are regular users by default.

 When logged in, there is a dummy-link/page to add a new animal into the zoo, but it doesn't yet add it into the database, even though the tables exist in schema.sql.
-None of the advanced features (medical records, search etc.) has not yet been implemented.
+None of the advanced features (medical records, search etc.) have not yet been implemented.

 --